7. Dopamine effect on receptors

 - exogenous administration of agonists

-- causes a potassium conductance-mediated inhibition of neurons in the substantia nigra and the VTA
+- causes potassium conductance-mediated inhibition of neurons in the substantia nigra and the VTA83

 - electrical stimulation